RomanW05/ecommerce/README.md

                     * Write unit tests using unittest or pytest for code quality.
                     * Avoid magic numbers and hardcoding values.
 Use constants or configuration files.
                     * Keep functions and methods concise and focused on a single task.
+            ### 3.1.2 Django-specific coding standards
+                #### 3.1.2.1 Code Organization
+                    * Follow Django's recommended project directory structure.
+                    * Use Django's app structure to modularize components.
+                    * Keep views and templates simple and separated by concerns.
+                    * Use Django's ORM for database interactions.
+                    * Create clear and well-documented database models and migrations.
+                    * Use efficient querying practices to optimize database performance.
+                    * Implement caching for frequently accessed data.
+            ### 3.1.3 Kafka-specific coding standards
+                ### 3.1.3.1 Code Organization
+                    * Follow Confluent Platform's naming conventions for Kafka topics.
+                    * Define clear message schemas for Kafka topics.
+                    * Use meaningful and descriptive topic names.
+                    * Configure consumer group names and offsets properly.
+                    * Handle message deserialization and validation securely.
+                    * Implement error handling and retry mechanisms for message processing.
+            ### 3.1.4 Docker-Compose-specific coding standards
+                ### 3.1.3.1 Code Organization
+                    * Write clear and well-documented Dockerfiles for services.
+                    * Define services and dependencies in a docker-compose.yml file.
+                    * Use named volumes for persistent data.
+                    * Configure environment variables for service settings securely.
+                    * Use network modes and labels for service communication.
+                    * Keep Docker images up to date and address security vulnerabilities.
+            ### 3.1.5 Version Control Integration
+                Maintain the coding standards document in the project's version control repository.
+                Update the document when coding standards evolve.

 * Implementation: TODO
 * Version control: The tools to organize the work will be Github